electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/q8-e-tron/drivetrain/battery/_index.md

 ---
-title: Audi e-tron battery
+title: Audi Q8 e-tron battery
 linktitle: Battery
-description: The battery on the Audi e-tron is available in two different sizes.
-95kWh and 71kWh.
+description: The battery on the Audi Q8 e-tron is available in two different sizes.
+95kWh and 114kWh gross.
 weight: 7
 ---
 <!-- markdownlint-disable MD033 -->